 iReceptor is a distributed data management system and scientific gateway for mining “Next Generation” sequence data from immune responses.
-The goal of the project is to: improve the design of vaccines, therapeutic antibodies and cancer immunotherapies by integrating Canadian and international data repositories of antibody and T-cell receptor gene sequences.
+The main goal of iReceptor is to connect a distributed network of NGS (next-generation sequencing) databases for antibody/B-cell or T-cell receptor repertoires, allowing queries among data sets from multiple projects and institutions/labs.
+Integrating these important databases will result in the improvement of the design of vaccines, therapeutic antibodies and cancer immunotherapies.

-- An iReceptor immune genetics data model and database design that enhances existing genomics data models,
+- An iReceptor immune genetics data model and data repository design that enhances existing genomics data models,

 - A set of data adaptor/import/conversion services for transforming immune genetics data sets into the iReceptor data model,

-- An iReceptor data service that will expose access to a set of distributed immune genetics databases,
+- An iReceptor data service that will expose access to a set of distributed immune genetics data repositories,

 - A set of iReceptor computational services that provide researchers access to advanced computational resources for the analysis of immune genetics data,

 - A scientific gateway web platform (based on the Agave software stack) that ties these components together to enable a new type of immune genetics research.

 The iReceptor project is working closely with international partners to develop both the foundational biological and immune genetics requirements for reporting these data, as well as to develop the technological components of the iReceptor Scientific Gateway.
 The AIRR Community Initiative was formed to develop protocols and best practices to facilitate comparing and sharing Adaptive Immune Receptor Repertoire (AIRR data airr-community.org).
 The iReceptor project team is working with the Agave Scientific Gateway team from the Texas Advanced Computing Centre to design and develop the technological platform on which iReceptor will be based.